-The Two Ways We Lose Focus at Work
+The Two Reasons Why We Lose Focus During Project Management Crunch Time

-Why we need both task focus and project focus to stay productive
+Exceptional project management requires both task focus and project focus to stay productive.

 You have lots to do, so you’ve carved out the time to do it.
 You wake up early, you eat your breakfast.
 You sip your coffee and dress like someone who has stuff to do.
 You’re doing everything a productive person should.

 But when you sit down, you spend the day flitting around the internet, and accomplish only a miniscule amount of what you set out to do.
 Why can’t you just sit down and start banging out tasks?
 Or maybe you even have just one thing to do, and you can’t bring yourself to do it.
 Just what is the matter with you, you lazy no-goodnik?